 Summary of Budgeted Full-Time Equivalent (FTE) Positions, 2018-2023

-- 2 The following table illustrates the number of regular full-time equivalents (FTEs) funded by the City - 3 between 2018 and 2023.
-The table also confirms the loss of Fire Department employees following voter - 4 approval of the Regional Fire Authority. - 5 The table below does not include part-time and seasonal employees or volunteers.
+The following table illustrates the number of regular full-time equivalents (FTEs) funded by the City between 2018 and 2023.

+The table below does not include part-time and seasonal employees or volunteers.